aaronrancsik/prismedia/README.md

-  --cca  License should be CreativeCommon Attribution (affects Youtube upload only) -p, --privacy=STRING Choose between public, unlisted or private. [default: private] --disable-comments  Disable comments (Peertube only) [default: comments are enabled] -h --help  Show this help.
+  --cca  License should be CreativeCommon Attribution (affects Youtube upload only) -p, --privacy=STRING Choose between public, unlisted or private. [default: private] --disable-comments  Disable comments (Peertube only) [default: comments are enabled] --nsfw  Set the video as NSFW (Peertube only as YT API does not support) [default: video is not restricted] -h --help  Show this help.
   --version  Show version.